Fuggschen/dv-JunctionSwitchReplacer/README.md

 ## Change Model

 1. Create an Assetbundle with Unity.
 It should contain the Model as .obj and a Material with the Textures applied
-2. Replace the "switchmodel" file within the Mod Folder
+2. Add the Assetbundle file within the Mod Folder.
+Make sure it has the ".assetbundle" fileextention
 3. Reload the File within the Mod Settings or restart the Game

 ### Contributing